This article was updated on May 18th, 2023

 Neutering, aka castration, is a surgical procedure where the reproductive glands (testes) are removed surgically from a male dog.
 This process is performed to prevent dogs from being able to reproduce or display unwanted sexual behaviors.

 There are pros and cons to every elective surgical procedure.
 While neutering is commonplace in the United States, there is much controversy surrounding the practice.
-We will discuss the pros and cons of surgery.
+In this article, we will first review pictures of neutered dogs – and then discuss the pros and cons of the surgery.

 What neutered dogs look like [with pictures]

-Now that we know the pros and cons of neutering, let’s review pictures of neutered dogs.
-Notice the lack of testicles and development of the scrotum:
+Let’s review pictures of neutered dogs.
+Notice the lack of testicles and underdevelopment of the scrotum:

 This is a Beagle that has been neutered: